 Because of its lightweight design, the GoTenna is easy to carry and comes in handy in case of a disaster, when you are lost in the woods, when hiking, and in other scenarios where you may not have a cell signal.

 To be better prepared in an emergency, it is crucial to have this hardware device close at hand.
-As part of your emergency preparedness plan, have your contact person all have this device to try and reach out when they cannot find you via phone calls or internet calls.
+As part of your emergency preparedness plan, have your contact person have this device to try and reach out when they cannot find you via phone or internet calls.

 6. Use a Ham Radio To Reach Out